 Oxfordshire I.M.P.S.
 (Fund number 0126) is part of Oxford Hospitals Charity (Registered charity number 1175809).
 This is the I.M.P.S. umbrella charity.

 I.M.P.S. is only partially funded and relies on fundraising and donations to continue teaching emergency life skills to 5,000 Oxfordshire children every year.
 There are a number of ways you can raise funds for I.M.P.S.
-Please contact us for more details if you would like to take on a fundraising challenge for I.M.P.S.

-Be a Fundraising Hero
+Be A Fundraising Hero

 Ways in which schools can help raise money for Oxfordshire I.M.P.S.

 Information For Supporters

 Information about the work carried out by I.M.P.S., plus some ways to get involved.

 Jodi's marathon challenge

 Hello!
 My name is Jodi, I live in Faringdon and I’m Mum to two girls (14 and 11) who have both enjoyed and benefitted from I.M.P.S. as Year 6 pupils.

 I started running about six years ago when I decided to improve my fitness with Couch to 5k.
 It was the best thing I have ever done for myself and since then, running has become a really important part of my life.